neuralize-ai/edgerunner/README.md

 ## 🛠 Building and installing

-Edgerunner is in an early development stage.
+Edgerunner is in its early development stages.
 Refer to the [HACKING](/HACKING.md) document to get setup.

 ## 🕹 Usage